-This debt reduction calculator figures how long it will take to get out of debt and how much money and time you save by adding a fixed amount of additional money to every payment.
+This debt reduction calculator figures how long it will take to get out of debt...show more instructions

 Use Your Extras

-Most of my earnings already go for loan repayment.
-The fact that you can still afford to buy the latest gadget every time a new version comes out in the market is proof that you have more than what you need.
-These are your extra resources that can be funneled in as additional amount to your regular loan repayment.
+The fact that you can still afford to buy the latest gadget every time a new version arrives is proof that you have more than you need.
+These extra resources can be used toward your debt payments.

 Calculate, Cut, Curb